 - The hot food bar inside Whole Foods Market

-For each department, the category that is the most representative of that department must be different from that of the main business and that of other departments.
+For each department, the category that's the most representative of that department must be different from that of the main business and that of other departments.

 - The main business "Wells Fargo" has the category "Bank" whereas the department "Wells Fargo Advisors" has the category "Financial Consultant"